 Common Oral Diseases

 Almost everyone has ulcers in the mouth from time to time.
-The lining of the mouth may be damaged by jagged teeth, very hot food or drink, or strong antiseptics or mouthwashes.
+The lining of the mouth may be damaged by jagged teeth (Homeopathy for Teeth Affections), very hot food or drink, or strong antiseptics or mouthwashes.
 These ulcers usually heal quickly without treatment.
 Other mouth ulcers are usually caused by infections.

 Some ulcerative mouth affections are described below: